 Lanzarote also boasts gorgeous beaches, arty boutiques, vineyards that grow in volcanic ash (yep, really), and stylish resorts like Playa Blanca and Costa Teguise.

-?
-4. Fuerteventura
+4. Fuerteventura 🌊

-Best for: Sandy beaches, water sports and wind-powered fun
+Best for: Sandy beaches, water sports and wind-powered fun.

 If your ideal holiday includes miles of beach and a salty breeze in your hair, Fuerteventura is calling.
 The island is famous for its wild, beautiful coastline, giant dunes (Las Dunas Natural Park is stunning), and some of the best surfing, kitesurfing, and windsurfing in Europe.

 Corralejo is the liveliest base, with beach bars, live music, and easy access to Lobos Island (more on that in the bonus section!).
 Head south for quieter vibes and endless stretches of sand at Playa de Cofete or Costa Calma.
-There’s a raw, untamed beauty here – perfect if you want to unwind, swim, and totally switch off.

-?
-5. La Gomera
+5. La Gomera 🌿

-Best for: Hiking, wildlife, and serious nature vibes
+Best for: Hiking, wildlife, and serious nature vibes.

 Tiny but mighty, La Gomera is a hiker’s dream.
 Criss-crossed with ancient trails and thick laurel forests, this UNESCO Biosphere Reserve is a green paradise that feels worlds away from the beach resorts of the bigger islands.